 - Emergency Home Response Service (brochure, 2012 - 307 KB), part of the Community Care Program, this service is a 24-hour emergency communication link to assistance outside the home for older adults with documented health and safety needs and mobility limitations.

 - Illinois Volunteer Money Management Program (brochure, 2012 - 2.2 MB) describes the protective service for limited income seniors who need help managing their finances.
 The program is co–sponsored by the Department and AARP.

 - Money Follows the Person (brochure, 2011) is a statewide, multi-agency initiative to help older adults move out of the nursing home and back into their communities.

-- Older Adult Services Act Annual Report, 2015, (book, 2015 - 246 KB) submitted each January to the Illinois General Assembly as required by Public Act 93-1031, it describes the Department's progress toward compliance with the Older Adults Services Act.
+- Older Adult Services Act Annual Report, 2016, (book, 2016 - 1.55 MB) submitted each January to the Illinois General Assembly as required by Public Act 93-1031, it describes the Department's progress toward compliance with the Older Adults Services Act.

 To view more OASA publications, view OASA Resources and Links.